danbev/learning-openssl/README.md

 same name but with different versions.

 #### PKCS#1
-Is for RSA encryption/decryption, encoding/padding, verifying/signing signatures.
+Is for `RSA` encryption/decryption, encoding/padding, verifying/signing
+signatures.

 #### PKCS#2
-Was withdrawn
+Was withdrawn.

 #### PKCS#3
-Diffie-Hellman Key Agreement Standard
+Diffie-Hellman Key Agreement Standard.

 #### PKCS#4
-Was withdrawn
+Was withdrawn.

 #### PKCS#5
 Password-based Encryption Standard like PBKDF1 and PBKDF2.